olumide1128/Secure-Spring-Boot-Rest-Api-with-Spring-Security-JWT/README.md

 ### Authenticate a User (POST)
-This endpoint takes in username and password and returns a Json Web Token\
+This endpoint takes in username and password of registered User and returns a Json Web Token\
 Endpoint - localhost:9192/account/authenticate

 {